Overview of Mendelian inheritance

 This topic will review Mendel's Laws of Inheritance and link these laws to our modern understanding of molecular genetics.
 Patterns of monogenic inheritance and means of recognizing them in the clinical setting will be described.
 A brief overview of the major causes of non-Mendelian inheritance is presented.
 A discussion of genetic variation and a glossary of terms related to genetics are presented separately.
-(See "Overview of genetic variation" and "Glossary of genetic terms".)
+(See "Overview of genetic variation" and "Genetics: glossary of terms".)

 The following terminology is used in describing Mendelian traits and Mendelian inheritance patterns:

 - Mendel G. Versuche über Pflanzen-Hybriden (Experiments in Plant Hybridization).
 Ver Brünn 1866; 4:3.

 - Garrod AE.
 The incidence of alkaptonuria: a study in chemical individuality.
 Lancet 1902; 160:1616.